About Transport for the North

 Find out more about Integrated and Smart Travel here.

 Working with our partners, we have already created a Major Road Network for the North of England, a map of the local and strategic roads vital for economic growth.
 This will set the framework for future investment and a whole network approach to improving travel around the North.
+We also recently submitted a bid of investment in the North’s roads via the National Roads Fund.

 As well as co-managing rail franchises – which are aimed at delivering transformation across the rail network – we are also responsible for shaping the future of infrastructure investment, bringing track and train together in a coordinated approach.